 - Salt to taste

-- Combine your canned tomatoes and their juices with the oil and onion halves in your Small Pot.
+- Combine your canned tomatoes and their juices with the oil and onion halves in your Sauce Pan.
 Add a pinch or two of salt.

 - Bring to a simmer over medium heat and cook uncovered for about 45 minutes—the longer your sauce simmers, the more flavors will be drawn out from your onions and tomatoes, the more deliciousness ensues.
 The downtime also doubles as a nice excuse to kick back with yourself for a bit, take in the B side of an album, fold some laundry, whatever you fancy.

-- Stir every now and again, and be sure to mash-up any large chunks with your spoon.
+- Stir every now and again, and be sure to mash-up any large chunks with your Slotted Spoon.

 - Feel free to dip a hunk of bread as you go to test saltiness (and because it's tasty).